 While once-thriving companies like Enron and Worldcom undertook poor, unethical governance which eventually led to their downfall, active proponents of ethically-based corporate governance practices have been rewarded with ongoing business success, including Pepsico.1

-SCU’s Leavey School of Business has a financial master’s curriculum that teaches the latest in business skills and strategies—including ethical corporate governance rules—that are the cornerstone of today’s businesses.
+The Leavey School of Business at SCU offers a financial master’s curriculum that teaches the latest in business skills and strategies—including ethical corporate governance rules—that are the cornerstone of today’s businesses.
 SCU’s FNCE 2400: Corporate Finance and Financial Analysis course teaches a foundation in the basic concepts of corporate finance, including corporate governance and issues in corporate governance.